SteelCompendium/data-bestiary-md-dse/Lizardfolk Deathrex.md

 - name: Shed Some Skin
   type: Villain Action 2
   keywords:
-  - —
+  - '-'
   distance: Self
   target: Self
   effects:
   - name: Effect
     effect: 'The deathrex shifts up to their speed, leaving behind a skin shed duplicate in the space that they started in.
-The duplicate has 10 Stamina, has no villain actions, shares the rest of the deathrex’s characteristics, and takes their turn at the same time as the deathrex. '
+The duplicate has 10 Stamina, has no villain actions, shares the rest of the deathrex''s characteristics, and takes their turn at the same time as the deathrex. '
 - name: Thresher Thrasher
   type: Villain Action 3